Coherence and Concentration in Tightly-Connected Networks: Point-wise Coherence

-First of all, a large value of $|f(s_0)|\lambda_2(L)$ is sufficient to have the incoherence measure small, and we term this quantity as \emph{effective algebraic connectivity}.
-We see that there are two possible ways to achieve such "point-wise coherence": Either we increase the network algebraic connectivity $\lambda_2(L)$, by adding edges to the network and increasing edge weights, etc., or we move our point of interest $s_0$ to a pole of $f(s)$.
+A large value of $|f(s_0)|\lambda_2(L)$ is sufficient to have the incoherence measure small, and we term this quantity as \emph{effective algebraic connectivity}.
+We see that there are two possible ways to achieve such point-wise coherence: Either we increase the network algebraic connectivity $\lambda_2(L)$, by adding edges to the network and increasing edge weights, etc., or we move our point of interest $s_0$ to a pole of $f(s)$.
+This point-wise coherence via effective connectivity provides the basis of our subsequent analysis.
+Moreover, such coherence could be achieved by practical networks, and in Section \ref{sec:exmples}, we apply our results to understand the coherent response of power generator networks.}

 Secondly, the upper bound is frequency-dependent since it is provided at a single point $s_0$ in the $s$-domain.
 To see such dependence, notice that $s_0$ near a pole of $f(s)$ has large effective algebraic connectivity, hence the system is more coherent around poles of $f(s)$; On the contrary, $s_0$ near a pole of $\bar{g}(s)$ requires large $M_1$ for the condition of Lemma \ref{lem_reg_norm_bd} to hold, and readers can check that $s_0$ near a zero of $\bar{g}(s)$ requires large $M_2$, therefore for at these points, it is more difficult for us to upper bound the incoherence measure by Lemma \ref{lem_reg_norm_bd}.
 Such dependence makes it challenging to understand the network coherence uniformly in the entire frequency domain.